 While the majority of eco-hacks for your home are about the old make-do-and-mend spirit, there are some cases in which it’s for the best to revamp your house with new eco-friendly products.

-A big contributor to wasted energy in any home is draughts, which can allow heat (or even cooled air) to escape.
-In some cases, draught excluders will do the job, particularly for inside doors.
+A big contributor to wasted energy in any home is drafts, which can allow heat (or even cooled air) to escape.
+In some cases, draft excluders will do the job, particularly for inside doors.
 However, in certain circumstances, you’ll need to invest in a whole new door/window with better draft protection.

 Install a bamboo floor

 - They’re incredibly durable: Strand-woven is ranked one of the hardest flooring materials in the world by the Janka Hardness Scale – above all other hardwoods.
 This means you can be sure that bamboo floors will stand up to years, or even decades, of regular family use without needing replacing or even refinishing.

 - They can be refinished multiple times: Although it is highly unlikely you’ll need to refinish bamboo flooring in a residential setting, it can, in fact, be refinished multiple times.